Skip to content

 • It is objectionable that the Ministry of Defence, in the period 2012 to 2022, has not budgeted so that the Storting's goal for combat aircraft procurement can be achieved by 2025.
 The Ministry of Defence has significantly underestimated the need for manning in the fighter aircraft organisation.
 The ministry has not budgeted sufficient funds for fighter jet-related property, construction and construction.

-• It is unsatisfactory that the lifetime costs for combat aircraft procurement have been underestimated and that the estimate has not been calculated in line with the requirements of the Armed Forces Procurement Regulations.
+• It is unsatisfactory that the life cycle costs for combat aircraft procurement have been underestimated and that the estimate has not been calculated in line with the requirements of the Armed Forces Procurement Regulations.
 Indirect costs and costs for future investment needs for property, building and construction are not included in the estimate.
-Thus, the Ministry of Defense does not fully comply with the Storting's decisions and assumptions regarding the lifetime costs of the F-35.
+Thus, the Ministry of Defence does not fully comply with the Storting's decisions and assumptions regarding the life cycle costs of the F-35.

 Conclusions